 Bioenergy & Bioproducts Education Programs

-USDA’s National Institute of Food and Agriculture offers professional development opportunities for STEM educators (grades 6 through undergraduate university level) in the in the areas of Bioenergy and Bioproducts, Sustainability, and Systems Thinking.
+The U.S. Department of Agriculture's National Institute of Food and Agriculture offers professional development opportunities for STEM educators (grades 6 through undergraduate university level) in the areas of Bioenergy and Bioproducts, Sustainability, and Systems Thinking.

 The Biomass Basics Webinar provides general information about bioenergy, its creation, and its potential uses, and is designed to assist teams competing in the BioenergizeME Infographic Challenge.